taivop/talks/README.md

 I've also given talks on non-tech topics like productivity, effective altruism, minimalism, and much more.

-Recently (2023-ish) I spend more time talking in less formal environments like private meetups and other small groups.

 If you'd like to invite me to speak, please shoot me an email at [taivo@pungas.ee](mailto:taivo@pungas.ee).

 ## Talks